 When you’re ready to start house-hunting in Dallas, check out our Home Match tool to make searching a breeze.
 You can specify the price range, the size and type of home you’re looking for, and the Dallas neighborhood where you’d like to live, among other criteria.
 Orchard will provide you a list of homes to view online, each one with a Match Score based on how well it meets your needs.

 What’s more, you don’t have to wait to sell your home when you use Orchard’s Move First service, which can help you snag your Dallas dream house before it’s off the market.
-Through Offer Boost, you can also increase your chances of getting the home you want by extending an all-cash offer to the seller.

 To learn more about how Orchard can help you buy and sell a home more easily, get started here.